JoseArmandoFelix/migracion-clientes-potenciales/README.md

 <!-- [![Website Preview](preview.png)](https://your-website-url.com) -->

-This project is visually engaging storytelling and interactive data visualization where we analyze data data collected over time to generate a comprehensive and insightful exploration of clientes potenciales (potetial client) migration trends from Coppel, a leading retail and financial services company.
+This project is a visually engaging storytelling and interactive data visualization where I analyze data collected over time to generate a comprehensive and insightful exploration of potetial clients (clientes potenciales) migration trends from Coppel, a leading retail, e-commerce, and financial services company.

 ## Demo